microsoft/BuildAnIntelligentBot/readme.md

 1. Click the **Custom Speech** drop-down menu on the top and select **Language Models**.
 1. Click **Create New** and provide the requested information:
     * Name: `Food Language Model`.
-    * Base Language Model: `Microsoft Search and Dictation Model`.
     * Language Data: auto populated with the sample data previously created.
-    * Pronunciation Data: `Custom Pronuncation Data`.
+    * Pronunciation Data: `Custom Pronunciation Data`.
     * Subscription: auto populated with the subscription previously added.
 1. Click **Create**.
 It will display a table with your new model.
 This can take several minutes to complete.